AlejandroPqLz/nvidia-gpu-tensorflow/README.md

 #### 2.2  CUDA and cuDNN compatible versions

-Since we are setting up an enviroment for GPU use in Tensorflow, you need to install the versions of CUDA and cuDNN that are compatible with the version of Tensorflow you are using.
-For more information or if you are going to use another Tensorflow version, visit the [Tensorflow versions compatibility](https://www.tensorflow.org/install/source?hl=es#gpu), since for this guide, we are using Tensorflow 2.16.1 and as a result, we need to install CUDA 12.3 and cuDNN 8.9.
-Todo do so, just execute the following commands:
+Since we are setting up an environment for GPU use in TensorFlow, you need to install the versions of CUDA and cuDNN that are compatible with the version of TensorFlow you are using.
+For more information or if you are going to use another TensorFlow version, visit the [TensorFlow versions compatibility](https://www.tensorflow.org/install/source?hl=es#gpu), since for this guide, we are using TensorFlow 2.16.1 and as a result, we need to install CUDA 12.3 and cuDNN 8.9.
+To do so, just execute the following commands:

 ```bash
     # Install CUDA 12.3